wp-plugins/wp-fb-share-like-button/README.txt

 You can also customize setting for following features:

+* Option for select like button language from a bunch of different languages.
 * You can hide /show facebook like button on posts/archive/pages/home.
 * You can show facebook like button at the top and/or botton of content of your posts/home/pages/archive.
 * You can set Facebook Like Button Align to the Left or Right of your posts/home/pages/archive.